FelipeBagnatori01/FelipeBagnatori01/README.md

 - 👋 Hi, I’m @FelipeBagnatori01
-- 👀 I’m interested in Artificial inteligence, Cybersecurity, Big Data, web developing and more!
+- 👀 I’m interested in Artificial inteligence.
 - 🌱 I’m currently learning SQL, Python and C++.
 - 💞️ I’m looking to collaborate on Anything that I can learn with!
 - 📫 How to reach me: "feba.rolim@gmail.com" or "felipe.bagnatori@unifesp.br".